jesslilly/logax/README.md

-`logax.js` and `onceler.js`: parse text files with regex strings and output as json.
+`logax` and `onceler`: parse text files with regex strings and output as json.

 # User Documentation